 Our Condensed Consolidated Financial Statements are denominated in U.S. dollars.
 Accordingly, changes in exchange rates between the applicable foreign currency and the U.S. dollar will affect the translation of each foreign subsidiary's financial results into U.S. dollars for purposes of reporting our consolidated financial results.
-Translation gains and losses are included in accumulated other comprehensive loss in the stockholders' equity section of the Condensed Consolidated Balance Sheets.
-To date, such cumulative currency translation adjustments have not been material to our consolidated financial position.
+Translation gains and losses are included in accumulated other comprehensive loss in the stockholders' equity (deficit) section of the Condensed Consolidated Balance Sheets.
+To date, such cumulative currency translation adjustments have not been significant to our consolidated financial position.

-Our comprehensive loss consists of our net loss plus our foreign currency translation gains and losses and unrealized holding gains and losses on available-for-sale securities, neither of which were significant during the three and six month periods ended June 30, 2013 and 2012.
-In addition, there were no significant reclassifications out of accumulated other comprehensive loss to the statements of operations during the three and six month periods ended June 30, 2013 and 2012.
+Our comprehensive loss consists of our net loss plus our foreign currency translation gains and losses and unrealized holding gains and losses on available-for-sale securities, neither of which were significant during the three months ended March 31, 2014 and 2013.
+In addition, there were no significant reclassifications out of accumulated other comprehensive loss to the statements of operations during the three months ended March 31, 2014 and 2013.

 The accompanying Condensed Consolidated Financial Statements are unaudited.
-The Condensed Consolidated Balance Sheet data as of December 31, 2012 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K for the year ended December 31, 2012 filed with the SEC on March 1, 2013.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the consolidated financial statements and the accompanying notes to those financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2012.
+The Condensed Consolidated Balance Sheet data as of December 31, 2013 was derived from the audited consolidated financial statements which are included in our Annual Report on Form 10-K for the year ended December 31, 2013 filed with the SEC on February 27, 2014.
+The information included in this Quarterly Report on Form 10-Q should be read in conjunction with the consolidated financial statements and the accompanying notes to those financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2013.